-1 Project Name 2018-2019 Program Administration
+1 Project Name 2019-2020 Program Administration

 Target Area City of Pittsburg

 Goals Supported CD-8 Administration

 Needs Addressed Program Administration

-Funding CDBG: \$132,579
+Funding CDBG: \$111,722

 Description Administration - Support development of viable urban communities through extending and strengthening partnerships among all levels of government and the private sector, and administer federal grant programs in a fiscally prudent manner.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and type of families that will benefit from the proposed activities Not applicable.

 Location Description Not applicable.

 Planned Activities

-2 Project Name 2018-2019 City of Pittsburg - ADA Handicap Ramps/Sidewalks
+2 Project Name 2019-2020 City of Pittsburg - ADA Curb Ramp Installation

 Target Area City of Pittsburg

 Goals Supported CD-7 Infrastructure/Public Facilities

-Needs Addressed Non-Housing Community Development Funding CDBG: \$226,368 Description The goals of the project include improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through replacing sidewalks and installing curb ramps at targeted intersections.
+Needs Addressed Non-Housing Community Development Funding CDBG: \$331,200 Description The goals of the project include improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through installing curb ramps at targeted intersections.
 City staff will perform design, construction management, and inspection.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities The City serves approximately 72,000 residents.
-The Handicapped and Pedestrian Improvements Program is aimed to serve all residents by improving sidewalks and constructing ADA compliant curb ramps at all intersections in the City.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities The City serves 73,716 residents.
+The Handicapped and Pedestrian Improvements Program is aimed to serve residents in census tract 3131.02 by constructing ADA compliant curb ramps at intersections in the City.
+Census tract 3131.02 has 1265 persons with low to moderate income.
 This Program will provide improved pedestrian access for all residents and will advance the City's goal of meeting federal and state mandated standards.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description The requested amount is for the installation of 29 curb ramps around Foothill Elementary School which is centered in a subdivision that did not have any type of curb ramp installed when the area was developed.
-Planned Activities The purpose of the project is to improve pedestrian transportation for mobility impaired or physically challenged persons by improving sidewalks and installing ADA compliant curb ramps.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description The requested amount is for the installation of 50 curb ramps in Highland Meadows subdivision.
+This area did not have any type of curb ramp installed when it was developed in the early 1970's.
+This is the neighborhood by Round Hill Drive and Peppertree place, Heather Wood and Oakridge Lane.

-Project Name 2018-2019 Contra Costa Child Care Council - Road to Success Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$15,000 Description The program benefits 15 very low, low, and moderate-income residents in Pittsburg through microenterprise assistance for those who want to maintain or start stable small businesses as licensed home-based family child care providers.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 15 Pittsburg businesses.
+Planned Activities The purpose of the project is to improve pedestrian transportation for mobility impaired or physically challenged persons by installing ADA compliant curb ramps.
+3 Project Name 2019-2020 COCOKIDS - Road to Success Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$15,000 Description The program benefits 15 very low to moderate-income residents in Pittsburg through microenterprise assistance for those who want to maintain or start stable small businesses as licensed home-based family child care providers.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 15 Pittsburg businesses.
 The program benefits very low, low, and moderate-income adults living in Pittsburg who choose to start or maintain licensed family child care microenterprises.
 The program also benefits children ages 0-12 with early care and education and their families who need child care services in these communities.
-Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 18C Micro-Enterprise Assistance HUD National Objective - LMC Location Description HUD Accomplishment Type - Persons (General) Various Pittsburg home sites will receive services provided by staff located at 1035 Detroit Avenue, Suite 200, Concord, CA 94518.
+Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 18C Micro-Enterprise Assistance HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Various Pittsburg home sites will receive services provided by staff located at 1035 Detroit Avenue, Suite 200, Concord, CA 94518.